 Lie in till 9am.
 Pack up and drive down to the Ape Caves trailhead.
 Go down the upper Ape cave, use Lesley's head touches.
 Explore the Lava tubes, some of the longest in North America.
 Try to take some pictures but it does not work very well.
 I fall over and hurt my right shoulder on the way out of the upper cave.
 We do the lower cave as well, but it is a bit boring after the first.
 A bit of rain whilst we are inside.
 Leave at about 4pm to drive back.
 When we get signal there are messages from lots of people wanting me to go back to Waco.
 Back to Lesley's for about 7:30pm.

 The weather forecast says a strong chance of thunderstorms in the afternoon.
 After some debate drive up to the Snoqualmie pass and start up the Kendall Katwalk at 11:15.
 Hear lots of whistling marmots on the way up.
-Pass two old boys, one of which fell this time last year, they comment on us walking in sneakers.
+Pass two old boys, one of which slid down this time last year and broke his ankles, they comment on us walking in sneakers.
 One of them slid down the slope last year and broke his ankle.
 We have to cross a lot of steep snow fields, I cut steps.
 We wonder if we have passed the cat walk.
 When we find it it is very obvious and quite cool.
 Back home for 6pm.
 The three of us go down to the Issaquah brewpub.